Unity-Technologies/com.unity.cinemachine/Documentation/your-package-name.md

 * 2017.1
 * 5.6

-To use this package, you must have the following packages installed:
+To use this package, you must have the following 3rd party products:

-* &lt;package name with link to Github repository&gt;
+* &lt;product name and version with trademark or registered trademark.&gt;
-* &lt;package name with link to Github repository&gt;
+* &lt;product name and version with trademark or registered trademark.&gt;
-* &lt;package name with link to Github repository&gt;
+* &lt;product name and version with trademark or registered trademark.&gt;

 ## Known Limitations

-*This section lists the known limitations with this version of the package.*If there are no known limitations, or if the limitations are trivial, exclude this section.** An example is provided:*
+*This section lists the known limitations with this version of the package.
+If there are no known limitations, or if the limitations are trivial, exclude this section.
+An example is provided.*

 The &lt;package name&gt; version &lt;package version&gt; includes the following known limitations: